Colonel Kevin Higdon

-He is a member of the Kentucky Chiefs of Police Association and a past lodge officer with the Shively Fraternal order of police.
-He received his degree in Criminal Justice from Indiana Wesleyan University in July 2011 and his master’s degree from the University of Louisville in December 2014.
+Chief Higdon is a member of the Kentucky Chiefs of Police Association and a past lodge officer with the Shively Fraternal order of police.
+Chief Higdon is a graduate of the 127th Administrative Officer’s Course at the Southern Police Institute .
+He received his Bachelor’s degree in Criminal Justice from Indiana Wesleyan University and his Master’s degree from the University of Louisville.

 Lieutenant Colonel Josh Myers

 Lieutenant Colonel Myers started his career in Law Enforcement in 1992.
 He became an officer with the Shively Police Department in 2005.
 In 2007, he was promoted to the rank of Detective and began working in the Criminal Investigations Division.
 In 2012, he was promoted to the rank of Sergeant, where he continued as the detective supervisor.
 In January of 2016 Sergeant Myers transferred to the position of Administration Sergeant where he supervised the Communications Division, Internal Affairs and the Property Room.